cfn-modules/lambda-function/README.md

 ## Usage

-> The lambda source code must be in the folder `lambdas`.
+> The lambda source code must be in the folder `lambda-src`.

 > If you pass in a module dependency (e.g. `DependencyModule1`), the environment variable `DEPENDENCY1_ARN` inside the Lambda function will contain the ARN of the dependency.